Remote corner of Bosnia to declare itself 'Town of Twins'

 BUZIM, Bosnia When Nedzib Vucelj's wife Emira gave birth to twins at the height of the Bosnian war, it was impossible to buy a suitable baby stroller: their hometown of Buzim was surrounded by rival armies.

-"That's when I realised just how many twins were here," said Vucelj, a former teacher and journalist who has launched an initiative to declare Buzim the "Town of Twins".
+"That's when I realized just how many twins were here," said Vucelj, a former teacher and journalist who has launched an initiative to declare Buzim the "Town of Twins".

 Investigating the phenomenon, he discovered that at least 21 sets of twins had been born in the town of 20,000 people during the 1992-95 war.
 There may be many more, given the rate of migration due to poverty and unemployment.